fishd72/diy-pikvm/README.md

 **EDIT:** I see [thepihut](https://thepihut.com/search?q=Flex+Cable+for+Raspberry+Pi+Camera&narrow_by=&sort_by=relevency&page=1) do 50mm or 100mm FPC cables (instead of the stock 150mm one) so I might try these.
 **FURTHER EDIT:** So, I tried a 50mm FPC for this aaaaaannnndddd.... it isn't long enough.
 90mm version on it's way.
+**ADDITIONAL FURTHER EDIT:** 90mm version works perfectly, it's still a bit too long but better than the 150mm version

 ### Case